Indiana Jones (character): Films and television installments in the chronological order

 A native of Princeton, New Jersey, Indiana Jones was introduced as a tenured professor of archaeology in the 1981 film Raiders of the Lost Ark, set in 1936.
 The Joneses are a family of paternal Scottish descent.
 The character is an adventurer reminiscent of the 1930s film serial treasure hunters and pulp action heroes.
 His research is funded by Marshall College (a fictional school named after producer Frank Marshall), where he is a professor of archaeology.
 He studied under the Egyptologist and archaeologist Abner Ravenwood at the Oriental Institute at the University of Chicago.

 Raiders of the Lost Ark (1981)

 In the first adventure, Raiders of the Lost Ark, set in 1936, Indiana Jones is pitted against Nazis commissioned by Hitler to recover artifacts of great power from the Old Testament (see Nazi archaeology).
 In consequence, Jones travels the world to prevent them from recovering the Ark of the Covenant (see also Biblical archaeology).
 He is aided by Marion Ravenwood and Sallah.
-The Nazis are led by Jones' archrival, a Nazi-sympathizing French archaeologist named René Belloq, and Arnold Toht, a sinister Gestapo agent.
+The Nazis are led by Jones's archrival, a Nazi-sympathizing French archaeologist named René Belloq, and Arnold Toht, a sinister Gestapo agent.